Vvakya-ai/public-readme/README.md

 AcademAI is in active development and is not yet publicly released.
 Some core features are undergoing testing, and limited-access pilots will be launched soon.
 ---

-© 2025 Vvakya.ai.
+© 2025 Vakya.ai.
 All rights reserved.
 Use of this project’s code or branding is subject to approval and license agreement.